Progga-Roy/KrishiMarket_Manual_Testing/README.md

 This manual testing project ensured that **KrishiMarket.com.bd** delivers a reliable, user-friendly, and functional experience for its users.
 From test planning to execution, this project demonstrates the depth of analysis and testing in real-world web applications.

 ---

-> 📎 _For full documentation, test cases, and bug reports, explore the folders included in this project._